AA/PPS 04.02.03 - Non-tenure Line Faculty Workload Release Program

 APPLICATION AND SELECTION PROCEDURES

 The Faculty Senate will publish an annual request for proposals and notice of the cycle calendar.
 By September 15 of the year prior to the leave, the potential faculty applicant must meet with his or her chair or director to discuss the leave project goals and potential benefits to the department or school and its impact on course scheduling.
-The deadline for faculty to complete and submit the online application to chair/director is generally October 10 of the year prior to the leave.
+The deadline for faculty to complete and submit the online application to the chair or director is generally October 10 of the year prior to the leave.
 Consult the Faculty Senate website for specific dates.

 The online application will be available via the Faculty Requests portal from September 1 to the submission deadline.
 The online application will include: